corabank/desafio-ios/Pods/Sourcery/README.md

 - [Mariusz Ostrowski](http://twitter.com/faktory) for creating the logo.
 - [Artsy Eidolon](https://github.com/artsy/eidolon) team, because we use their codebase as a stub data for performance testing the parser.
 - [Olivier Halligon](https://github.com/AliSoftware) for showing me his setup scripts for CLI tools which are powering our rakefile.
-- [JP Simard](https://github.com/jpsim) for creating [SourceKitten](https://github.com/jpsim/SourceKitten) that originally powered Sourcery and was instrumental in making this project happen.

 ## Other Libraries / Tools